AppDomain.CreateInstanceFrom Method (String, String, Boolean, BindingFlags, Binder, Object(), CultureInfo, Object())

 An array of one or more attributes that can participate in activation.
 Typically, an array that contains a single UrlAttribute object that specifies the URL that is required to activate a remote object.

 This parameter is related to client-activated objects.Client activation is a legacy technology that is retained for backward compatibility but is not recommended for new development.
 Distributed applications should instead use Windows Communication Foundation.

 Return ValueType: System.Runtime.Remoting.ObjectHandle

-An object that is a wrapper for the new instance, or Nothing if typeName is not found.
+An object that is a wrapper for the new instance, or null if typeName is not found.
 The return value needs to be unwrapped to access the real object.

 The caller cannot provide activation attributes for an object that does not inherit from MarshalByRefObject.

 The operation is attempted on an unloaded application domain.

 The caller does not have sufficient permission to call this constructor.

 assemblyFile was compiled with a later version of the common language runtime than the version that is currently loaded.

 An assembly or module was loaded twice with two different evidences.